Outfoxeed/A5ProceduralGen/README.md

 # TODO

-- character animations

 - make sure the quests are working

-- spawn enough keys OR remove doors OR doors do not need keys
 - fix white squares between rooms or below doors

 - end of game (all quests+bureau du proviseur)